 For something out of the ordinary, visit the Downtown Container Park, an open-air shopping complex that's built from recycled shipping containers.
 There are plenty of shopping and dining options here to satisfy adults, but it's also a destination for kids as well—they'll love the interactive playground, known as the Tree House.
 There are a countless number of shopping options around Las Vegas, but the Downtown Container Park is hands down the most unique.

 Get an adrenaline rush and a bird's eye view of one of Vegas's most bustling scenes all at once!
 Try the SlotZilla zip line, which will carry you two blocks down Fremont Street, all while you hover seven stories in the air.
 Or try the "Zoomline," which lets you fly even further, but on your stomach, like a true superhero.

 Dive with the Sharks at Mandalay Bay

 Come face-to-face with one of nature's most vicious predators in the shark tank at the Mandalay Bay Aquarium.
-The aquarium houses more than 30 different sharks and certified divers have the opportunity to submerge themselves 20 feet to get up-close and personal with these incredible creatures.
-All equipment is provided, from scuba gear to shark cage.
+The aquarium houses seven different species of sharks and certified divers have the opportunity to submerge themselves 20 feet to get up-close and personal with these incredible creatures.
+All of the necessary equipment is provided, from scuba gear to shark cage.
 Even if you don't want to get in the water with these fascinating animals, this aquarium is still worth a visit for all travelers.

-Vegas has no shortage of world-renowned attractions and the fountains at the Bellagio Hotel and Casino are easily among them.
-At this daily, free show more than a thousand fountains "dance," choreographed to music and light.
-The show takes place seven days a week throughout the afternoon and until midnight, every 15–30 minutes depending on the time of day.
+Vegas has no shortage of world-renowned attractions and the fountains at Bellagio Hotel and Casino are easily among the best.
+At this daily and free show, more than a thousand fountains "dance," choreographed to music and light.
+This mesmerizing show takes place seven days a week throughout the afternoon and until midnight, every 15–30 minutes depending on the time of day.
 If you have to see one attraction in Las Vegas—although you'll surely see several—this is one of them that you cannot miss.